Open on two First Fridays, May 7 and June 5 from 5-8 p.m.

-The Paul R. Jones Museum is proud to present Charlie Lucas: Talking to the Ancestors, through April 30, 2021.
+The Paul R. Jones Museum is proud to present Mario Andres Robinson: A Brush With Time May 7-July30, 2021.

 The Paul R. Jones Museum is an essential part of the education and develop ment of UA students and our community.
 Admission to the gallery is free.
 The gallery is open to the public with reduced capacity, limited to ten (10) visitors at a time.
 Visitors must wear face coverings inside the gallery and maintain a minimum distance of six feet from others.
 Hours are Monday-Friday, 9 a.m. to 5 p.m.
 Call the museum at (205) 345-3038 or email the director for more information.
 The Paul R. Jones Museum is located at 2308 Sixth Street, in downtown Tuscaloosa, one block from the Dinah Washington Cultural Arts Center.